niyaz-ahmad777/delta-demo/README.md

-# delta-demo
+# New Project

-This is a Demo for Git &amp; Github Class.
+This project was created from local system.

+created by Niyaz Ahmad.